Highlights

 General Sensory Processing Disorder Symptoms in Adults

-Sensory processing disorder may present in different ways and symptoms, sometimes interfering with daily functioning and overall well-being.
+Sensory processing disorder may present in different ways, sometimes interfering with daily functioning and overall well-being.
 Some common symptoms include:

 - Sensory Over-Responsiveness (Hypersensitivity): A person feels over-reactive to stimuli; they are sensitive to bright lights, loud sounds, strong smells, or harsh textures, but it may also happen in a mild environment.
 These sensitivities might reach an overwhelming or even painful degree.

 - Sensory Under-Responsiveness (Hyposensitivity): A person has insufficient awareness of their sensory intake, which leads to difficulties in responding and timely reacting to the stimuli.
 Often, they require stronger sensations, such as louder music or spicier food, or more vigorous physical activities to meet their needs.
-This may also contribute to decreased sensitivity to pain, temperature, or even physical touch, raising the level of injury or unawareness of some of the physical needs.
+This may also contribute to decreased sensitivity to pain, temperature, or even physical touch, raising risk of injury or unawareness of physical needs.

 - Emotional Dysregulation: Sensory overload can cause irritation, frustration, depression, and anxiety, affecting the emotional state.
-This can easily lead to mood swings or emotional overreaction.
+These problems can lead to mood swings or emotional overreaction and instability.

 - Social Interaction Challenges: A person with sensory processing disorder may find social interactions tough because sensory challenges may interfere with communication, attention, and comfort in social situations.
 Background noise, crowded spaces, or unpredictable environments can cause the inability to engage fully in conversation, and one may be perceived as being distracted or withdrawn.